nicholaswmin/dyno/README.md

 A test is deemed succesful if the test duration elapses
 without creating a **cycle backlog**.

-To maximize efficiency and mimic a production environment,
-the provided task is run across multiple threads.
+The provided task is run across multiple threads.

 ```js
 // example